petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/themes.md

 Themes provide the basis for styling on any Site.
 You can define the UI details for your Site's pages, customized portlet decorators<!--Add link when available-->, and define the color scheme<!--Add link when available--> for your Site.

-You can also configure a custom [Style Book Token Definition](../../site-building/site-appearance/style-books/developer-guide/style-book-token-definitions.md) based on your theme. <!--Add link when available: See Hooking Style Book Tokens into Your Theme for more information.-->
+You can also configure a custom [Frontend Token Definition](../../site-building/site-appearance/style-books/developer-guide/frontend-token-definitions.md) based on your theme. <!--Add link when available: See Hooking Style Book Tokens into Your Theme for more information.-->

 ### Designing Pages